joacorapela/singleTrialEEGPredictions/README.md

 attentionCondition in {switchvision, switchaudition}).
 Components should be grouped in clusters (e.g., clusterID in 1:19).
 In the examples below `<sortvar>` should be any text string identifying your analysis.

-In the directory data we provide an example dataset from clusterID 4, Visual standardModality and switchvision attended condition.

 For each `<clusterID>`, `<attentionCondition>`, and `<standardModality>` one should provide six files, named as follows: